Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 ## Summary

-The curriculum presented here offers a mix of best in class resources and a suggested path to complete them in order to become a data scientist.
-It is intended to be a **complete education in data science** using online materials and is an alternative to getting a Masters degree.
-All resources have been heavily researched and used by myself in my journey of becoming a Data Scientist & a Deep Learning practitioner.
+This curriculum offers a mix of best in class resources and a suggested path to use them in order to become a data scientist.
+It is intended to be a **complete education in data science** using online materials and is an alternative to getting a master's degree.
+All resources have been heavily researched and used by myself in my journey to becoming a Data Scientist & a Deep Learning practitioner.

 **Motivation behind the curriculum**

-There is a lack of curated online resource that organizes the material into a long term learning plan that covers all aspects of data science using only the very best resources.
-Most curriculums only suggest content from their own platform, or suggest too many options which makes it hard to choose what to learn.
+There is a lack of curated online resource that organizes material found online into a long term learning plan that covers all aspects of data science.
+Most curriculums only suggest content from their own platform, or suggest too many options from which it's hard to choose what to use.

 **Who is this for?**

-The following education assumes no prior knowledge of data science, programming, and only assumes knowledge of basic high school math.
-For this reason, it is intended for anyone who is currently in a completely unrelated field that wants to fully transition careers and get hired as a data scientist (I used to be a digital marketer).
+The following curriculum is intended for anyone who is currently in a field completely unrelated to data science who wants to fully transition careers and be hired as a data scientist (I myself used to be in digital marketing).
+It therefore assumes no prior knowledge of data science or programming, and only a basic knowledge of high school math.

-If you have experience with machine learning already but are looking to refine your skills, you can also use this curriculum and start directly at the Deep Learning module and hand pick what you find interesting throughout.
+If you already have experience with machine learning but are looking to refine your skills, you can start directly at the Deep Learning module and hand-pick what you find interesting throughout.

-This curriculum does assume however that you are extremely eager to learn, are self driven, and motivated because a lot of the resources are self-paced.
+This curriculum does however assume that you are extremely eager to learn, self driven, and motivated because a lot of the resources are self-paced.
 Completing the curriculum end to end will easily take over a year.
-That said, this education goes much deeper than a boot camp and will give you more hands on experience than most Masters degree.
+That said, my programme goes much deeper than a boot camp and will give you more hands-on experience than most master's degrees.

 This curriculum is inspired by [OSSU's](https://github.com/ossu/computer-science) amazing self-taught, open source education in Computer Science.

 **Why choose a self-taught education?**

-- Abundance of high quality resources: This curriculum includes a lot of courses from top universities (MIT, Stanford, University of San Francisco) as well as MOOCs that have been taken by millions of students and that have received outstanding reviews (Deeplearning.ai, Fastai, Le Wagon).
+- Abundance of high-quality resources: This curriculum includes many courses from top universities (MIT, Stanford, University of San Francisco) as well as MOOCs (Massive open online course) that have been taken by millions of students and have received outstanding reviews (Deeplearning.ai, Fastai, Le Wagon).
-- Focus on state of the art techniques: there aren't many university courses and boot camps that teach state of the art techniques such as ones found in [Fastai](https://fast.ai) or at Standford's CS224n Deep Learning for Natural Language Processing.
+- Focus on state-of-the-art techniques: There aren't many university courses or boot camps that teach the latest techniques such as those found in [Fastai](https://fast.ai) or at Standford's CS224n Deep Learning for Natural Language Processing.
-- Flexibility: easy to pursue or continue part time if you find a job during the process.
+- Flexibility: Easy to pursue or continue part time if you find a job during the process.
-- Passion: You can study and work on projects that you find the most interesting instead of being bound to a particular curriculum for 2 years.
+- Passion: You can study and work on the projects you find the most interesting instead of being bound to a strict curriculum for 2 years.
-- Self-starter: A strong requirement is that you have a proven ability to be a self-starter.
+- Self-starter: A central requirement is that you have a proven ability to be a self-starter.
 If that is you, you're in the right place.

 **Objectives with this coursework**

 - Work on real world practical projects that you are passionate about.
-- Develop a strong knowledge base in math - this includes Linear algebra, calculus, statistics and probability theory.
+- Develop a strong foundation in math - this includes linear algebra, calculus, statistics and probability.
-- Become a good developer with solid software engineer and computer science foundations.
+- Become a good developer with solid software engineering and computer science abilities.
-- Read scientific papers and apply them or redo the experiments on your own.
+- Be able to read scientific papers and apply them or redo the experiments on your own.
 - Deploy models with elegant and reusable code.
 - Get hired as a data scientist, data analyst, or machine learning engineer.